-Changes in urine odor are usually temporary.
-Such changes are not always a sign of disease.
-Certain foods and medicines, including vitamins, may affect your urine's odor.
-For example, asparagus causes a characteristic urine odor due to its content of asparagine, an amino acid.
+Most changes in urine odor are not a sign of disease and go away in time.
+Some foods and medicines, including vitamins, may affect your urine's odor.
+For example, eating asparagus causes a distinct urine odor.

-However, foul-smelling urine may be due to bacteria, such as those responsible for urinary tract infections.
+Foul-smelling urine may be due to bacteria.
 Sweet-smelling urine may be a sign of uncontrolled diabetes or a rare disease of metabolism.
 Liver disease and certain metabolic disorders may cause musty-smelling urine.

 Landry DW, Bazari H. Approach to the patient with renal disease.
 In: Goldman L, Ausiello D, eds.
 Cecil Medicine.
 24th ed.
 Philadelphia, Pa: Saunders Elsevier; 2011:chap 116.